kendallgmason/To-Do-List-App/README.md

 - First time using React to build a proper project, so learned to take it slow and study documentation/google when needed.

-- Learned about breaking the problem and tackling one bit of the app at a time.
+- Learned about breaking the problem down, planning and tackling one bit of the app at a time.

 - Make sure to console log a lot and read errors/ not be afraid of them when they come up.